adrianpuche12/App_e_commerce_proyect_digital-house/README.md

  # Next challenges

- * help page
+My next challenge are:

- * shopping cart development
+ * help page (The client can get all the help they need by interacting with pre-established responses)

- * development
+ * shopping cart development (The client has the possibility of saving their products.)

- * mobile menu development
+ * mobile menu development (hamburger menu development in mobile mode)